 The beautiful stained glass memorial windows in the sanctuary were donated in 1908 during the ministry of Reverend Thomas Kerr (1906-1912).
 A Christian education building was added to the northern portion of the 1840 building in 1958.

 In the 1960s, Rev. James H. Brown led Saturday evening prayer and praise services which attracted people of all denominations from all over Pennsylvania and surrounding states.
 These charismatic services have had a lasting impact upon the religious world of today.
 Each year we have several visitors who come on a spiritual pilgrimage to Upper Octorara where they were so deeply and powerfully touched by God.

 In 1976 a commemorative plaque, which is located on the southwest corner of the 1840 building, was presented to UOPC by the Daughters of the American Revolution.
 A narthex, including church offices, was added to the southern portion of the church in 1979.
-Upper Octorara is designated a Historic District, with the church building, manse, Session house, school house and spring house listed on the Pennsylvania Register of Historic Places.
+Upper Octorara is designated a Historic District, with the church building, manse, Session house, and spring house listed on the Pennsylvania Register of Historic Places.

 In 2000, Rev. Bill Kelly became the Pastor of Upper Octorara.
 At the request of members of the congregation, and authorized by the Session, a contemporary worship service was developed and is offered as well as the more traditional service on Sunday mornings.
 UOPC helped develop the Parkesburg Point youth ministry in our community, and is active in the Parkesburg Churches Community Outreach, a cooperative ministry of churches in the area to help meet needs of people in the community.
 In 2007, through the New Wineskins Transitional Presbytery, Upper Octorara became part of the Evangelical Presbyterian Church.
 We are now a member church in the EPC’s Presbytery of the East.